sbodmer/JWorldWindEarth/README.md

 # Adding new layer
 ## Files
-To add a new WorldWind layer you have to create a .jar which contains the the classes and resources for your layer.
+To add a new WorldWindEarth layer you have to create a .jar which contains the classes and resources for your layer.

 The manifest of the jar must be